rubycdp/ferrum/README.md

   * `:browser_options` (Hash) - Additional command line options,
       [see them all](https://peter.sh/experiments/chromium-command-line-switches/)
       e.g. `{ "ignore-certificate-errors" => nil }`
+  * `:ignore_default_browser_options` (Boolean) - Ferrum has a number of default options it passes to the browser, if you set this to `true` then only options you put in `:browser_options` will be passed to the browser, except required ones of course.
   * `:port` (Integer) - Remote debugging port for headless Chrome
   * `:host` (String) - Remote debugging address for headless Chrome
   * `:url` (String) - URL for a running instance of Chrome.
 If this is set, a